 Certainly, not everyone is going to create an online education system, but I’ll give Astra a thumbs-up here.

-Both Astra and GeneratePress are made keeping non-coding market in mind.
-Nevertheless, if you’d want to play with a few things. then both come with Custom CSS module.
+Both Astra and GeneratePress are made keeping the non-coding markets in mind.
+Nevertheless, if you’d want to play with a few things. then both come with a Custom CSS module.

 You can even add Hooks to any part of your website, without actually touching the theme’s code.
 That eliminates the need to create separate child themes.